Accelergy-Project/hwcomponents/docs/source/index.rst

 Example Usage
 -------------

-The following example shows an adder component written in HWComponents.
-It uses scaling to scale the width and technology node of the adder.
+The following example shows a ternary MAC component written in HWComponents.
+It uses scaling to scale the width and technology node of the MAC.

 Full examples of how to use the package are available in the ``notebooks`` directory.

-.. include-notebook:: ../../notebooks/1_finding_and_using_models.ipynb
+.. include-notebook:: ../../notebooks/model_example/2_making_models.ipynb
    :name: example_mac
    :language: python